 - orange tissue paper

 We started by cutting our paper towel rolls into two pieces.
-We intentionally did not cut the roll right in half.
-We got a short and a tall candle from each cardboard roll.
+We made the cut off-center so we’d get one tall candle and one shorter candle from each cardboard tube.

 Some of the kids painted stripes and dots on their their cardboard rolls, some did solid colours, and some made candy cane stripes.

-We traced a jar lid on a piece of thin, white cardboard and cut that out.
+We traced a circle on a piece of thin, white cardboard and cut that out.
 This would be the halo around the candle’s flame.
 The kids painted it yellow, and then they cut the shape of a flame out of their halo.

-Next, we cut a slit on either side of the top of the cardboard rolls and we tucked our yellow halos into those slits.
+Next, we cut a slit on either side of the top of the cardboard rolls and we tucked the yellow halos into those slits.

 Lastly, we made the flames for our candle craft.

-First, we cut a piece of orange tissue paper measuring approximately 3 x 11.
+- Cut a piece of orange tissue paper measuring approx 3 x 11 inches.

-Then we folded this piece of tissue paper in half.
-Then, working from the back of the halo, we pushed a bit of the tissue paper through the flame cut-out, so it puffed out from the front of the halo.
+- Working from the back of the halo, push a bit of the tissue paper through the flame cut-out, so the tissue paper puffs out from the front of the halo.

 Aren’t they beautiful!

-And so easy!
-This Christmas candle craft is a great craft for the kids to make at home, but it would be a super holiday craft for the classroom too!
+This Christmas candle craft is a great craft for the kids to make at home, but it would be a wonderful holiday craft for students to make in the classroom or in art class too!